3mdeb/openpower-coreboot-docs/devnotes/tpm.md

 ### TPM on [LibreBMC][LibreBMC-site]

 Embed TPM into an alternative BMC hardware that's still in development?
-The BMC itself is implemented as a custom extension card defined by DS-CMS?
+The BMC itself is implemented as a custom extension card defined by [DC-SCM]?

 * **Pros**
   * Open hardware.